ddev/ddev/docs/content/users/extend/customization-extendibility.md

 You can use the `--web-environment` flag to overwrite existing values rather than adding them.

 !!!warning "Don’t check in sensitive values!"
     Sensitive variables like API keys should not be checked in with your project.
-Typically you might use an `.env` file and _not_ check that in, but offer `.env.example` with expected keys that don’t have values.
+Typically you might use an `.env` file and _not_ check that in, but offer `.env.default` with expected keys that don’t have values.
 Some use global configuration for sensitive values, as that’s not normally checked in either.

 ### Altering the In-Container `$PATH`